 Invest in a cute new door mat & some seasonal evergreens to put in planters at your front door or add a welcoming wreath.
-Of course at this time of year, inspiration is everywhere!
+Of course at this time of year, Fall inspiration is everywhere!

 As our days are now growing shorter, many Buyers will see your home at night, so make sure that your outdoor lighting is highlighting your home.
 Pathway lighting is always a great idea as well and can be accomplished inexpensively with solar lights.